Adept-IT-22/AI-ML-Lead-Gen/LIVE DEV DOC.md

 + Fetch from google news
 + During email sending, if company isn't found enrich it
 + Fix keyword scoring to only include services we provide
++ Some companies e.g. envive ai, are getting enriched repeatedly because pre the enrichment phase they're not getting filtered. fix that.